 "According to Savage [1987], "an algorithm is a computational process defined by a Turing machine."

 Typically, when an algorithm is associated with processing information, data are read from an input source or device, written to an output sink or device, and/or stored for further processing.
 Stored data are regarded as part of the internal state of the entity performing the algorithm.
-In practice, the state is stored in a
+In practice, the state is stored in a data structure, but an algorithm requires the internal data only for specific operation sets called abstract data types.

 For any such computational process, the algorithm must be rigorously defined: specified in the way it applies in all possible circumstances that could arise.
 That is, any conditional steps must be systematically dealt with, case-by-case; the criteria for each case must be clear (and computable).